-Determination Units Minimum Frequency Benthic Biota Identification and enumeration 3 grabs, year 4
+Determination Units Minimum Frequency

+Benthic Biota Identification and 3 grahs year 4

+Bentine Biota enumeration 5 Brues, year 1

 If FPUD does not comply with effluent limitations of the Order, the Regional Water Board may require FPUD to perform the sediment monitoring, described above, on a year-round basis during the term of Order No. R9-2006-002.